zhao-shihan/MACE-apptainer/README-rgb.md

 #### Image content

-The image contains ROOT and Geant4 libraries, you can use ROOT directly by `singularity run`:
+The image contains ROOT and Geant4 libraries, you can use ROOT directly by `apptainer run`:

-- `singularity run rgb.sif root`
+- `apptainer run rgb.sif root`

-and it should show the ROOT interface. other ROOT utilities are also available, for example
+and it should show the ROOT interface.
+Other ROOT utilities are also available, for example

-- `singularity run rgb.sif hadd`
+- `apptainer run rgb.sif hadd`
-- `singularity run rgb.sif rootcling`
+- `apptainer run rgb.sif rootcling`

 You can also check the Geant4 version or complie flags:

-- `singularity run rgb.sif geant4-config --version`
+- `apptainer run rgb.sif geant4-config --version`
-- `singularity run rgb.sif geant4-config --cflags`
+- `apptainer run rgb.sif geant4-config --cflags`

 RGB is a basic library image, and it can be used to compile programs depending on ROOT and/or Geant4.
 So it provides common build tools like GCC, CMake, and Ninja:

-- `singularity run rgb.sif g++ --version`
+- `apptainer run rgb.sif g++ --version`
-- `singularity run rgb.sif cmake --version`
+- `apptainer run rgb.sif cmake --version`
-- `singularity run rgb.sif ninja --version`
+- `apptainer run rgb.sif ninja --version`

 There are many other packages pre-installed in the image.
 Except for ROOT and Geant4, you can check all APT-installed packages:

-- `singularity run rgb.sif apt list`
+- `apptainer run rgb.sif apt list`

 or list something specific:

-- `singularity run rgb.sif apt list libgsl-dev`
+- `apptainer run rgb.sif apt list libgsl-dev`

 #### Build your own image